Peter-philipe/Peter-philipe/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Robotics Process Automation
+- 🔭 I’m currently working on Robotics Process Automation with Python
-- 🌱 I’m currently learning Data Science and Business Intelligence
-- 🤝🏽 I’m looking to collaborate on Data Processing
+- 🤝🏽 I’m looking to collaborate on Data Processing and Automations
 - 💬 Ask me about Python issues

 <div align="center">